-4. VARICELLA-ZOSTER (CHICKENPOX) or SHINGLES
+3. VARICELLA-ZOSTER (CHICKENPOX) or SHINGLES

 - a.
-Note signed by physician stating the individual has had the disease and date of disease; or - b.
-Immunization record: date must be 1995 or later and includes dates of two doses or a proof of reactive varicella titer. - B. If acceptable proof of immunity is not available for measles/rubella (positive titer and date, or 2-dose vaccine dates), the individual is required to receive the appropriate immunization with proper precautions taken for Rubella. - C. Influenza vaccination: Clinical sites require an annual influenza vaccination.
+Titer must reflect positive immunity, OR, - b.
+Immunization record: date must be 1995 or later and includes dates of two doses or proof of reactive varicella titer. - B. If acceptable proof of immunity is not available for measles/rubella (positive titer and date, or 2-dose vaccine dates), the individual is required to receive the appropriate immunization with proper precautions taken for Rubella. - C. Influenza vaccination: Clinical sites require an annual influenza vaccination.
 It is the student's responsibility to maintain compliance with clinical site requirements.
-Proof of vaccination is required each year by October 15th, or the date specified by the clinical site. - D. \COVID vaccination: As of February 15, 2024, the clinical sites are not currently requiring the Covid vaccine.
+Proof of vaccination is required each year by October 15th, or the date specified by the clinical site. - D. COVID vaccination: As of February 15, 2024, the clinical sites are not currently requiring the Covid vaccine.
 However, they still collect the data regarding vaccine status.
 If you have been vaccinated, please provide proof.
+If you have not been vaccinated, please provide the rational on the front of the physical form.
+Clinical sites are requiring this information if individual is not vaccinated.

-E. T-dap: Tetanus, Diphtheria & Pertussis:
+E. T-DAP: TETANUS, DIPHTHERIA & PERTUSSIS: